Frequently Asked Questions

 The architectural spire on top of One Bryant Park has 148 fixtures ~300 feet tall and topping out at ~1200 feet in height.

-The broadcast antennae on top of Four Times Square has 220 fixtures ~416 feet tall and topping out at ~1149 feet in height.
+The broadcast antennae on top of One Five One has 220 fixtures ~416 feet tall and topping out at ~1149 feet in height.

 What kind of lights are being used?

-The lights are RGB LED lights that can be changed dynamically over a network.
+The lights are LED lights that can be changed dynamically over a network.

 When did it start?

-The Alpha launched December 10th, 2010, the same day the first two associated installations began nightly operation.
+Spireworks launched December 10th, 2010, the same day One Bryant Park and One Five One began nightly illumination.

 What can Spireworks consider for proposals?